Hanoi fun guide, beds to silk

 For less lavish cakes and desserts on-the-run, check out the woody Paris Deli (tel: 3934-5269, 6 Phan Chu Trinh), just across from the Hilton, with a second outlet on Nha Tho Street near the church) and the Highlands Coffee at Nha Tho.

-While wandering down Trang Tien near the Opera, stop awhile one floor above the traffic at the quaint Zigzag Cafe (No.2 Nguyen Xi Street, tel: 393-64 111), which perches unsteadily above a small leafy t-junction with tables and sun umbrellas scattered along a wraparound balcony.
+While wandering down Trang Tien near the Opera, stop awhile one floor above the traffic at the quaint Cong Caphe (formerly Zigzag Cafe, No.2 Nguyen Xi Street), which perches unsteadily above a small leafy t-junction with tables and sun umbrellas scattered along a wraparound balcony.
 There's an indoor airconditioned section too.
-Nothing fancy, just a nice rustic pit-stop with Vietnamese tea a steal at 10,000 dong.
-Pastas, fried rice and Vietnamese dishes are around 45,000 dong.
+Nothing fancy, just a nice rustic pit-stop for a post shopping dawdle.
 The entrance is hidden in a side street off Trang Tien.

 Also duck into the small alley midway down Trang Tien that doubles as a motorcycle park and a teen hangout with ice-creams and cakes.
 There are lots of bookstores in this area.
 The atmospheric Slo Villa (16 Ly Thuong Kiet, tel: 3937-8159) offers Slovakian food along with Vietnamese like Hanoi spring rolls.